kerokero5150/GrapplerMinus/README.md

 In our testing, [SPIISD](https://github.com/kerokero5150/SP2SD_DIY_KIT) and Grappler Minus worked on the Apple IIPlus, which had never worked before!
 Of course it works like a feather on Apple IIe as well.

+## Advantages of Grappler Minus

+- Not as difficult to obtain as Grappler Plus, anyone can create it for themselves for free!
+- In the last version, all parts have been changed to DIP parts, so soldering is not difficult even for enthusiasts.
+- You can try out Smartport without a Liron card.
+Your investment is minimal.

 ## SoftSP DIY

 This card is designed to use "SoftSP DIY" ROM.